Is your phone listening to you?

 Another way to look at the data apps collect from users is to check out an app’s privacy policy before downloading the app in the Apple App Store.
 The New York Times broke down how to understand Apple’s three privacy categories, explaining that apps warn users of the data tracking used before people decide to download the apps to their phones.

-Egelman said the industry is largely unregulated — a subject he spoke to Congress about back in May.
-But he said the best way to stop data leaks and sharing is for the companies to step up, or the law to step in.
+Egelman said the industry is largely unregulated — a subject he spoke to Congress about in May.
+But he said the best way to stop data leaks and sharing is for the companies to step up or the law to step in.

 The information shared by companies from your devices can be used in all sorts of ways beyond just getting targeted ads on an Instagram feed.
 Companies may seek the data when doing background checks on new employees.
 That data can also determine your creditworthiness or prevent users from getting accepted into college.

-Egelman said it shouldn’t be up to the people to find ways to protect their privacy, but on the companies who are using it in their own special interests.
+Egelman said it shouldn’t be up to the people to find ways to protect their privacy but up to the companies who are using it in their own special interests.

 This is part of a NewsNation exclusive series covering increased surveillance and data-gathering through technology and by the government.